Choya5011/Poobar/README.md

     * double click then right click (reason for combo is it's bugged/incomplete): add randomly (requires selecting multiple tracks)

 ## Main Panel
+All panels are placed inside one main JSplitter with the MP script as panel placement script.
+This method can be taxing on the CPU when resizing the window.
+Win11 snap layouts make this less noticeable.

-The main panel currently has 6 panels it looks out for titled:
+The main panel currently has 4 panels it looks out for titled:
-* Fluent Control Panel
+* 'Fluent Control Panel'
-* Playlist View
-* Tab Stack
+* '' (Playlist View: Segoe Fluent Icons MusicNote, unicode: ec4f)
+* '' (Tab Stack: Segoe Fluent Icons MapLayers, unicode: e81e)
-* Smooth Browser
+* 'Smooth Browser'
-* Essentials Fallback Stack

-If the title of any of these are changed the main panel can not fetch the panel.
+If the title of any of these are changed & the MP script isn't adjusted for it the MP can not fetch the panel.

 # Issues
 Memory usage spikes when playing tracks with high res (example: 3k) album art.
-Unfortunately not fixed.
+This has been partially optimized since the latest update.

 Troubleshooting:
 1. If there is a pop-up about the rating each time the Fluent Control Panel script is loaded: Right click the rating stars & set mode to foo_playcount.
 This will eliminate the popup.